zhaoc1/midas2-tutorial/docs/download_midasdb.rst

 ``my_midasdb_uhgg``.

 We highly recommend that first time users initialize a local MIDASDB.
-This command will download the minimal information needed to run the :ref:`abundant species detection <species_detection>`.
+This command will download the minimal information needed to run the species selection, as in :ref:`here <init_db>`.

 .. code-block:: shell